gssariev/overr-syncerr/README.md

 - **Audio Sync**: Uses the first audio track to sync subtitles.
 - **Auto-reply & resolve issue**: Automatically reply to the reported subtitle issue in Overseerr upon subtitles synchronization and mark it as resolved.
 - **Sync all episodes in season**: Submit all subtitles in a specific language to be synced by selecting 'All Episodes' when submitting the subtitle issue in Overseerr.
 - **Add User Label**: Create a personalised experience for your users by letting them see the media they want to see using labels (inspired by and works best in combination with [Plex Requester Collection](https://github.com/manybothans/plex-requester-collections)).
-Check the Wiki for information on supported libraries and setup.

 ## Future plans